miloszmisiek/ci-p5-cutback/README.md

 **- Sign In Page**

-- Users can sign in by clicking the sign in button in the navbar.
+- Users can sign in by clicking the sign-in button in the navbar.
-- The page has the background photo to bring attention of the visitors and encourage for login.
+- The page has a background photo to bring the attention of the visitors and encourage login.
-- For small screens the background photo is hidden to declutter the form.
+- For small screens, the background photo is hidden to declutter the form.
-- Users can login with username or email.
+- Users can log in with a username or email.

 ![Sign In Page](documentation/features/sign-in.png)